 Grief Support Group offers hope, support and encouragement to those who are mourning the loss of a loved one(s).
 Meetings are every other Tuesday, 1:30-3:30 p.m. in Room 224, and some Saturday mornings, 9:30-11:00 a.m.
 Please contact Pastor Bill Bryan at 630-355-1748, ext.
 228, or Parish Nurse Pam Riley at 630-355-1748, ext.
 229, for meeting dates and supportive reading material.

-Scleroderma Support Group is a new support group at Grace for the patients and loved ones of those diagnosed with scleroderma and their loved ones.
-Meetings are held on the second Saturday of January, March, May, July, September, and November from 10:00 a.m.-12:00 p.m. in Room 232.
-Occasional speakers are featured in this small group offering as well as refreshments.
-Contact Edie Peterson at 630-427-1757 for more information.
+Scleroderma Support Group is for those diagnosed with scleroderma and their loved ones.
+Meetings are held on the second Saturday of January, March, May, July, September, and November from 10:00 a.m.-12:00 p.m.
+Refreshments and occasional speakers are featured in this small group offering.
+Contact Edie Peterson at 630-427-1757 for further information.

 The Parish Nurse functions in seven primary ways: integrator of faith and health, health educator, personal health counselor, referral agent, developer of support groups, trainer of volunteers, and health advocate.
 Our Parish Nurse holds regular Sunday blood pressure screenings (advising those whose pressure is out of the normal range), facilitates annual flu clinics and bi-monthly blood drives, and serves as a resource to find health professionals to assist with hands-on nursing tasks.
 She also leads our twice-monthly cancer and grief support groups, administers healing oils at Saturday Evenings Worship, and facilitates numerous other health and wellness programs throughout the year.

 Coming Soon...a group of support and fellowship for those who are soon to deploy for military service and their families.
 Contact Parish Nurse Pam Riley at 630-355-1748, ext.
 229, for further information, or check back here soon!